You’re on the menopause rollercoaster

 Since then I’ve invested in my training and development to increase my skills and knowledge in all things menopause.
 I’ve also pivoted my business to focus on menopause coaching and support as I’ve noticed there’s a huge gap in services and support in this area.

-I learned that whilst menopause is an inevitable part of being a woman, it can come with many challenges and also often, coincides with a time in our lives where we are experiencing big lifestyle changes such as children leaving home, becoming a grandparent or taking on caring responsibilities for aging parents.
+I learned that whilst menopause is an inevitable part of being a woman, it can come with many challenges and also often, coincides with a time in our lives where we are experiencing big lifestyle changes such as children leaving home, becoming a grandparent or taking on caring responsibilities for ageing parents.
 I started Kerry Taylor Menopause Coach to support women with this transition whilst juggling the demands of day to day life and responsibilities.

 I know you can’t just walk away from work, your family and other commitments (no matter how tempting it is at times!).
 I know that you’re feeling a bit lost and want to discover you and who you will be in this next stage of your life.
 I know you’re struggling with symptoms that are affecting your day-to-day life and hinder you from getting stuff done or doing the stuff you want to do.